ioben/deluge-manager/readme.md

 2. Copy the `config.example.json` to `config.json`

 3. Configure `config.json` correctly.
-Running `ruby deluge_manager` should work as expected.
+Running `ruby prune_finished.rb` should work as expected.
    - You can add a new deluge API user to `/var/lib/deluge/.config/deluge/auth` with format `username:password:5`.

 4. Create the following file `/etc/cron.d/deluge_manager`